-Gulf Publishing Company takes the judging of the World Oil Awards to be a serious matter.
+Gulf Energy Information takes the judging of the World Oil Awards to be a serious matter.
 In the interests of transparency the methodology is detailed below:

 - World Oil Awards ‘call for award nominations’ is published as an advertisement for three months.
 E-mail alerts are also sent out.
 The nomination deadline is around the middle of July, the exact date depends on how the calendar year falls.

 - The award nominations that come in are sorted into their award category.
-A staff member passes the sorted category nominations to the first stage World Oil judging team of Kurt Abraham (Executive Editor) and Ron Higgins (Publisher)
+A staff member passes the sorted category nominations to the first stage World Oil judging team, consisting of World Oil editorial members.

 - The World Oil judging team, independently of each other, read each of the submissions and decide if it:

 - Is a technology, product or initiative which is new in the last twelve months

 - How worthy it is of being a finalist

 The World Oil judging team grades each submission 1 to 10 (with 10 being the most suitable for the finalist list).
 The first stage judges pass on the top five nominations for each category, unless the total nominations exceed 15, in which case six go on to the second stage.
 If there are less than five entries all nominations go on to the second stage of judging.

 While the World Oil judging team is making the finalist selections, an e-mail goes out to the advisory board (the second stage judges) asking them to select which award category(ies) they are able to judge.
 A board member cannot judge a category in which their employer is a finalist.